International Politics of Human Rights

 Method of assessment

-The key learning outcome of the unit is for students, in association with the unit lecturer, to develop their research skills in the area of international normative politics with particular reference to human rights.
+The key learning outcome of the module is for students, in association with the module lecturer, to develop their research skills in the area of international normative politics with particular reference to human rights.
 To do this, the students will, in consultation, develop an understanding of key puzzles in the field, develop a basic research design based on a case study to address them, and write this study up in the form of a 5000-word assessed research paper.
 This will prepare them well for undertaking further research work in this area.
 This is then complemented by a participation grade that incentivises students to do the required reading and participate in class.
 These combined mechanisms will enable students to revise and test their knowledge and apply it in formulating their research topic, question and plan before submission.
 All of this will be done in consultation with the convenor.

 - Avant, Deborah D, Martha Finnemore and Susan K Sell.
 Who Governs the Globe?
 (Cambridge: Cambridge University Press, 2010).